-ARC formed the Substance Abuse Advisory Council (SAAC) in May 2019 to offer recommendations for the Commission to consider as part of a strategic plan to build and strengthen recovery ecosystems throughout the Appalachian region.
+ARC formed the Substance Use Disorder Advisory Council in May 2019 to offer recommendations for the Commission to consider as part of a strategic plan to build and strengthen recovery ecosystems throughout the Appalachian region.
 The Council is a volunteer advisory group made up of 23 leaders from law enforcement, recovery services, health, economic development, private industry, education, state government and other sectors.
 Its first task was to develop recommendations for ARC to consider as part of a robust recovery ecosystem.
 The Council met and discussed insights from a series of Recovery-to-Work listening sessions ARC hosted across the Region, and presented their formal recommendations to ARC in August 2019.
-ARC continues to rely on the Council for their guidance and expertise in addressing the economic impacts of the Region’s substance abuse crisis.
+ARC continues to rely on the Council for their guidance and expertise in addressing the economic impacts of the Region’s substance use disorder crisis.

-SAAC Recommendations for ARC’s Recovery Ecosystem Efforts
+Advisory Council Recommendations for ARC’s Recovery Ecosystem Efforts

 The Council convened in Knoxville, Tennessee in May 2019 and again in Washington, DC in July 2019.
 During the three intervening months, the Council continued their work by holding several remote meetings and discussions.
-During these meetings, the Council formed three work groups to consider a different step – substance abuse treatment, workforce training, and employment – in the recovery ecosystem model.
+During these meetings, the Council formed three work groups to consider a different step – substance use disorder treatment, workforce training, and employment – in the recovery ecosystem model.
 These work groups then came together to consider the role of recovery ecosystems in communities across the Region, and together submitted the final set of 14 recommendations to ARC in August 2019.
 The council’s recommendations include the following:

 Develop a Recovery Ecosystem